sachinym/Github-Advanced-Security/Module3-Software_Composition_Analysis.md

 1. Paste the example next to the  `fail-on-severity` in the workflow file and make sure you uncomment the line removing **#** as shown in the below screenshot and click on **Commit Changes** in the top right corner.

+	>**Note**: Please ensure that the indentation is correct according to the provided screenshots.
+Make sure that the **fail-on-severity: low, moderate, high, critical** is directly below the **comment-summary-in-pr: always** line, as shown below:

     ![github-advisory-database](images/g7.png)
    ![github-advisory-database](images/uncmnt.png)